 G2934 Cone 6 Matte Base Glaze G2926B Cone 6 Clear Glossy Base Glaze GA6-A/B Alberta Slip Cone 6 Base GR6-A Ravenscrag Cone 6 Base L3954B Mid Temperature Engobe G1916Q Transparent Base Glaze G1947U Transparent Base - Cone 10R G2571A MgO Matte Base - Cone 10R GR10-A Ravenscrag Slip as-a-glaze - Cone 10R L3954N/J Cone 10 Engobe Base

 L3954B Mid Temperature Engobe

 Engobes (slips) are very widely used in industry (especially tile).
-They are opaque and can completely hide the body underneath.
-Engobes must be matched to the body and temperature they are used for and application and use are tricky.
-Engobes open up many design opportunities.
-Please read this share for details on the recipe and how to use this product.
-We are not yet manufacturing it but you can make it for yourself for now.
+They are completely opaque.
+They must be firing-shrinkage and thermal-expansion matched to the body they are used on.
+The application and use of engobes is tricky.
+However, not only do they open up new design and functional opportunities but engobes make it possible to do things with stonewares that formerly required porcelains.
+We are not yet manufacturing this product but you can make it for yourself.

 Safety Data SheetClick here for web view.

 |Plainsman Clays Ltd.|

 702 Wood Street, Medicine Hat, Alberta T1A 1E9